EXPOSUREEE/Scrcpy-GUI-by-EXPOSUREEE/README.md

-Thank you for the additional information.
-I have updated the `README.md` file for the "Scrcpy GUI by EXPOSUREEE" application to include the camera mirroring feature.
-Here is the updated version:

 # Scrcpy GUI by EXPOSUREEE

 Scrcpy GUI by EXPOSUREEE is a graphical user interface for Scrcpy that makes it easier to use.
 The GUI has a simple and intuitive interface, and it allows you to control all of the same features as the command-line version.